JoeyAndres/iscroll/README.md

 See [event passthrough demo](http://lab.cubiq.org/iscroll5/demos/event-passthrough/) on a mobile device.
 Note that this can be set to `'horizontal'` to inverse the behavior (native horizontal scroll, vertical iScroll).

+### stopPropagation

+This is helpful if you don't want mouse/touch/pointer events to propagate up the DOM tree.

 ### <small>options.</small>freeScroll

 This is useful mainly on 2D scrollers (when you need to scroll both horizontally and vertically).
 Normally when you start scrolling in one direction the other is locked.